vorakl/vorakl.github.io/src/content/articles/csp.rst

 |

 Generally speaking, the complexity of finding a solution for CSP is `NP-Complete`_ (takes exponential time), because a solution can be guessed and *verified* relatively fast (in polynomial time), and the SAT problem (`NP-Hard`_) can be translated into a CSP problem.
 But, it also means, there is no known polynomial-time *solution*.
-Hence, the `development of efficient algorithms and techniques for solving CSPs is crucial`_ and appears as a subject in many scientific pieces of research.
+Thus, the `development of efficient algorithms and techniques for solving CSPs is crucial`_ and appears as a subject in many scientific pieces of research.

 |